MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   some point.

 MDFILCHK.txt    - Check dataset names provided via sysin to see if
-                  they are using more than 13 extents (mvs38j has a max of 16 extents) and if the dataset does exceed that kick off a batch job to resolve the issue.
+                  they are using more than NN extents (mvs38j has a max of 16 extents) or are above NN% full.
+Can kick off a batch job per file being tested to resolve an issue, or issue a NRD WTO for message automation to do something more intelligent with.

 MMPF.txt        - Marks Message Processing Facility
 MMPF_user_manual.odt - User manual for MMPF.